blinkmobile/forms-lib-old/docs/definition-structure.md

 any name, and any special behaviour associated with them is the responsibility of the consumer of the definition.

-The `default` property is mandatory, all other Variations are optional.

 Unless explicitly specified, we will consider `default` a Variation, and we include it when we document Variations.

+The `default` Variation is mandatory, all other Variations are optional.

 ### Contents